Ahrome

 Two pivotal events have underscored the urgent need for change in Iran.
 On January 8, 2020, Ukraine International Airlines Flight 752 was tragically shot down by two Iranian surface-to-air missiles shortly after takeoff from Tehran, killing all 176 people onboard, including 55 Canadian citizens and 30 permanent residents.
 Then, on September 16, 2022, the death of Mahsa Amini while in police custody sparked nationwide protests and reignited global attention on Iran’s oppressive policies.
 These demonstrations—led by brave Iranian women—reflect decades of resistance against a regime that has long denied women their fundamental rights.
 The mandatory hijab, emblematic of the state’s authoritarian control, has become a focal point of defiance, with women risking arrest, imprisonment, and even death for standing up to the regime.

-Change is beginning to emerge—slowly, but steadily.
-However, meaningful progress requires sustained, collective effort.
-It demands public support, both vocal and financial, as well as ongoing education.
+They shut down the internet, so this slaughter of innocent protesters could be done without attention.
+But nothing could stop these protests as they continue.
+The time is NOW.
+Now, more than ever, we need international public support, both vocal and financial, as well as ongoing education.
 Advancing human rights in Iran and the broader Middle East cannot happen in silence.
 It begins with awareness, courage, and unwavering solidarity.
+And it must happen NOW!

 © 2025 Ahrome.org All rights reserved.